Gritty Fresh Prince of Bel-Air reboot reveals first (real) trailer

 The new trailer also introduces us to the new incarnations of cousins Carlton, Ashley and Hilary, as well as butler Geoffrey, played by English actor Jimmy Akingbola.

-Will Smith developed the new show with the fan who made the original trailer, aspiring film-maker Morgan Cooper.
+Will Smith has developed the new show with the fan who made the original trailer, aspiring film-maker Morgan Cooper.

 "Three years ago, my guy Morgan Cooper uploaded his fan trailer to YouTube, showing how he envisioned the Fresh Prince as a drama," Smith wrote on YouTube.